remyoudompheng/yamaquasi/README.md

 Yamaquasi can be used as a general-purpose factoring utility through command `ymqs`.

+It provides heuristics to factor small integers (below 128 bits) faster than some common computer algebra systems.

 It implements several variants of the Quadratic sieve factoring method with light boilerplate allowing it to completely factor most integers with fewer than 110 decimal digits.
 In many cases larger numbers (up to 150 digits) can also be factored thanks to the ECM method.

-There is no guarantee to obtain a successful factorization even when input size is small enough due to edge cases (non squarefree integers, small factors, many factors), but most integers will be processed successfully.

-Utilities like YAFU (https://github.com/bbuhrow/yafu) can be used for more reliable or efficient factoring.
+Utilities like YAFU (https://github.com/bbuhrow/yafu) can be used for more reliable or efficient factoring especially for larger numbers.

-Yamaquasi can also be used to compute class groups of imaginary quadratic fields on a laptop, for discriminants up to 110 decimal digits.
+Yamaquasi can also be used to compute class groups of imaginary quadratic fields for discriminants up to 110 decimal digits.
 See [README_classgroup.md](README_classgroup.md) for details.

+# Changelog

+Version 0.2.1 (14 Sep 2025): this version includes fixes for a few failures, and a new `factor_smooth` API.
+The Python bindings (`pymqs`) can now be installed with pip and benefit from automated Github builds.

+Version 0.2.0 (Oct 2023): partial support for class group computations.

+Version 0.1.0 (Mar 2023): implementation of various factoring algorithms.

 # Usage